hrishipawar24/Learning_Javascript/Object Method/README.md

 # Problem 2 -

- *Create a rectangle object with length and width properties Create two methods area and perimeter, that will return the area and perimeter of the rectangle*/
+              *Create a rectangle object with length and width properties Create two methods area and perimeter, that will return the area and perimeter of the rectangle